wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/activate-afterpay.md

 # Activate

+>_Currently MultiSafepay offers AfterPay in the Netherlands and Belgium._

+To apply for AfterPay, go to [AfterPay.nl](https://www.afterpay.nl/nl/zakelijk/offerte) or [AfterPay.be](https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen)

+For existing clients of AfterPay, contact <sales@afterpay.nl> to connect your AfterPay account with your MultiSafepay Control.

->_Please check your eligibility with your MultiSafepay account manager before applying for this payment method._
+>_Please check your eligibility with your MultiSafepay account manager at <sales@multisafepay.com> before applying for this payment method._

 ## Requirements